vool/docs/_docs/3-configuration/input-settings.md

 - It must be a valid *glob* pattern such as `**/IMG_*`
 - When targeting a folder name, make sure it's followed by stars, such as `holidays/**`
-- If specified multiples times, files matching **any** of the patterns will be included
+- If specified multiple times, files matching **any** of the patterns will be included
 - This does not change the kind of extensions that are supported (`**/*.doc` will not include Word documents)

 When using a JSON config file, make sure that this value is an array, such as